This is a massively edited and revised post from 2018

-Since moving to the apartment, six months ago, we have not used any paper towels.
+We have not used any paper towels for over three years.
 We actually ended up donating our paper holder!
 It turns out the critters don’t “mess” all that often and when they do, a few squares of toilet paper does the trick.
 Heck, I’m normally flushing the mess anyway.
 As far as cooking goes, the towels do just fine for draining the occasional greasy meal.
 It also helps that we’ve drastically reduced our consumption of bacon.

-We end up doing a load of wash towels, reusable napkins, hand towels, and kitchen towels, about once every three weeks.
-I keep a small hamper in the laundry closet to catch the dirty towels until it’s full and then run a load with hot water.
+We wash cleaning towels, reusable napkins, hand towels, and kitchen towels, about once every three weeks.
+I usually throw the bath mat in as well since we keep the litter box in the bathroom.
+I keep a small hamper in the laundry closet to catch the dirty towels until it’s full and then run the load with hot water.

 One of the common claims for switching to reusable towels instead of paper towels is the potential for cost savings.
 As you can see from the math below, the reusable towels are, indeed, most cost-effective than paper towels.
 However, the savings seem minimal.
 Further, the calculations are not necessarily comparable as there is more than one towel per roll of paper towels.
 However, this seemed to be the most efficient way of doing the math.
 Also, we may not be the norm when it comes to paper towel usage.